Ordfin/Documentation/_includes/super_scripts/super-scripts.md

 <!--------------------------------------------- ADDING starts -->

-To add a super scripts hierarchy, select *Add Super Scripts* on the workspace node menu.
+To add a super scripts hierarchy, select *Add Super Scripts* on the other hierarchies node menu in the Superalgos Project hierarchy.

 <!--------------------------------------------- ADDING ends -->